-Saudi prince may have been involved in Bezos phone hacking: U.N. experts
+U.N. experts demand probe into alleged Saudi hack of Amazon boss Bezos

 Prince Mohammed, or MbS, said last year that the killing was carried out by rogue operatives and that he did not order it.

+Saudi Foreign Minister Prince Faisal bin Farhan Al Saud dismissed the allegations of the prince’s involvement in any phone hack of Bezos.

+The special rapporteurs report to the U.N.
+Human Rights Council, but they are independent watchdogs and not U.N. officials.
+Their recommendations are not binding on countries, though are widely seen as carrying moral weight.

-In another previous flashpoint, Bezos’ security chief said last year that the Saudi government had gained access to the Amazon CEO’s phone and leaked messages to U.S. tabloid the National Enquirer between Bezos and Lauren Sanchez, a former TV anchor who the newspaper said he was dating.
+In another previous flashpoint between the Amazon founder and Riyadh, Bezos’ security chief said last year that the Saudi government had gained access to his phone and leaked messages to U.S. tabloid the National Enquirer between Bezos and Lauren Sanchez, an ex-TV anchor who the newspaper said he was dating.

 A month before, Bezos had accused the newspaper’s owner of trying to blackmail him with the threat of publishing “intimate photos” he allegedly sent to Sanchez.